 Certification policy Commercial name of certificate type Description and recommended applicability CERTUM QCA QC Qualified certificates Very high trust level of the identity of a certificate subject.
-Qualified certificates are issued to (a) individuals, (b) natural persons who are employees or representatives of any organizations or institutions (c) natural persons who are individuals or employees or representatives of any organizations or institutions.
-In the latter case subscriber remains anonymous (his/her/its identity is known only to CERTUM QCA).
+Qualified certificates are issued to (a) individuals, (b) natural persons who are employees or representatives of any organizations or institutions.
 Certificates should be use for signing and verifying secure electronic signatures.
 These certificates can be used to authenticate and control the integrity of the information that was signed giving them a characteristic of non-repudiation They can be used if the risk of unauthorized access to secured information is high and consequences of breach are serious.
 These certificates can be applied to financial transactions or transactions of a high level of fraud occurrence risk.
-Qualified certificates cannot be used to data or keys encrypted CERTUM QCA CKI Certificates of infrastructure keys Very high trust level of the identity of a certificate entity.
+Qualified certificates cannot be used to data or keys encrypted

+CERTUM QCA CKI Certificates of infrastructure keys Very high trust level of the identity of a certificate entity.
 Certificates of infrastructure keys are issued to: (a) CERTUM personnel, (b) CERTUM network devices and servers, (c) CERTUM system software, (d) for the purpose of certification and encryption of CERTUM operational data.
 These certificates can be used to authenticate and control the integrity and to secure confidentiality of information.
 Certificates cannot be used for verification of secure electronic signatures. (even if contain digitalSignature bit or nonRepudiation bit in the keyUsage extension.)
 CERTUM QCA CertEvidences certificate evidence Very high trust level of the identity of a certificate entity.
-Certificate evidences are issued to: (a) The National root NCCert acting under the authority and on behalf of the Minister in charge of economy, (b) for CERTUM'S QCA keys exchange
+Certificate evidences are issued to: (a) The National root NCCert acting under the authority and on behalf of the Minister in charge of economy, (b) for CERTUM's QCA keys exchange